zhenyu0519/SnowPeaMusic/README.md

 ---

 ## Production
 > The website has already deploied on Heroku.
-Due the free server ( Dyno ), there are some constrains such as the server will put the website if it dose not receive any traffic in 1 hour.
+Due the free server ( Dyno ), there are some constrains such as the server will put the website into sleep if it dose not receive any traffic in 1 hour.
 So when you access the web, you might need to wait about 15 ~ 20 seconds to wake it up.

 ---
 ## License & Copyright